 It is the policy of the Carl Junction R-1 School District to report all crimes occurring on school grounds to law enforcement, including, but not limited to, the crimes the district is required to report in accordance with law.
 The principal shall also notify the appropriate law enforcement agency and superintendent if the student is discovered to possess a controlled substance or weapon in violation of the district's policy.
+The school district works cooperatively with the police department and will notify the police when a crime has occurred.
 In addition, the superintendent shall notify the appropriate division of the juvenile or family court upon suspension for more than ten (10) days or expulsion of any student who the district is aware is under the jurisdiction of the court.
+Students that have been assigned OSS may not be within 1000 feet of any of the school buildings.
 See also Policies JGD and JGF.